ibm-apiconnect/apicops/README.md

 OPTIONS
   -c, --catalogId=catalogId  [default: ""] The id or name of the catalog you want to list the spaces within

+  -n, --namespace=namespace  The kubernetes namespace to target (this will override any namespace you may have set in
+                             your kubeconfig)

 ALIASES
   $ apicops sps